scarlettjm/Fashion_Transparency_in_Focus/README.md

 # Clear Cut: Sustainability in Focus

+--

 ## Project Overview

+As conversations around climate change, ethics, and sustainability reshape the fashion industry, consumer expectations have shifted accordingly.
+Shoppers are more willing than ever to pay for eco-conscious and socially responsible clothing — but are fashion brands keeping up?

-This repository explores trends in fashion industry transparency using **Fashion Revolution's Fashion Transparency Index** from 2020 to 2024.
-The analysis identifies top and bottom performers, tracks changes in average scores across years, and compares industry progress with **consumer sentiment data**.
-All analysis was performed using **Python (Colab)**, with final visuals created in **Tableau**.
+This repository explores that central question using **Fashion Revolution's Fashion Transparency Index** (2020–2024) and sustainability-focused **consumer sentiment data**.
+The project identifies top and bottom performing brands, analyzes changes in transparency scores over time, and compares industry progress against what consumers say they value.

+All analysis was conducted in **Python (Google Colab)**.
+Visualizations were created in both **Tableau** and **Adobe Illustrator**, and are showcased on an interactive website that brings the data to life through storytelling and design.

 ---